 In the last decade, we have invested more than £100m on the equipment and buildings our students use every day.
 The University of Brighton is one of the greenest universities in the UK according to the People and Planet 2012 Green League.
 We are tackling our environmental impacts in many ways and in 2010 implementing an ambitious 50 per cent carbon reduction target in five years.
 Our target is more ambitious than that of any other higher education institutions in the UK.
 It requires many changes to the way we operate and the c-change initiative is helping everyone at the university to get involved.

 In Brighton we have invested over £60m in developing and improving our Falmer campus.
-In 2009 the new Checkland building was opened providing a home to the schools of Education and Humanities.
+In the last six years we have opened the Checkland building providing a home to the schools of Education and Humanities.
 It provides flexible hall spaces, which are suitable for exams and performances, which are set around a central glazed multi-storey atrium.
-The £7.6m sports centre opened for business in 2010.
-As well as a new £650,000 astroturf football pitch, the new centre includes a fitness suite, two activity studios and a sports hall with six badminton courts.
+Our £7.6m sports centre also opened for business along with a new £650,000 astroturf football pitch.
+The sports centre includes a fitness suite, two activity studios and a sports hall with six badminton courts.
 There are also netball and tennis courts.
-This state-of-the-art facility was built in record time and has many environmental features such as a green roof, solar-powered heating and rainwater harvesting.
+This state-of-the-art facility was built in record time and has many environmental features such as a green roof, solar- powered heating and rainwater harvesting.

-Huxley, a £23m bioscience building, was opened in July 2011 and contains impressive facilities for pharmacy education and research.
+At our Moulsecoomb campus, Huxley, a £23m bioscience building, was opened containing impressive facilities for pharmacy education and research.
 Its modern laboratories provide the ideal environment for teaching pharmaceutical sciences.
 The clinical skills facility enables students to benefit from the patient-focused education necessary to meet the new educational standards of the General Pharmaceutical Council.

 A three-year project investing £26million in the major refurbishment of our Cockcroft building began in 2013.
 This 1960s building is being redesigned and transformed by making the best use of space for learning and working, with innovative and creative use of technology.
-The solar panels installed on the roof in 2012 are the largest generator of renewable power in the Brighton area.
+The solar panels installed on the roof in 2012 are one of the largest generators of renewable power in the Brighton area.